IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 Welcome to the July 2023 edition of highlights of What's New with Intent Architect.

 - Module updates (C#)
+  - **[SignalR (Preview)](#signalr-preview)** - Introduced capability to model communication from Service to Clients using SignalR.
+  - **[ASP.NET Health Checks](#aspnet-health-checks)** - Add Health checks to your ASP.NET Core app to monitor various aspects of your application to determine if is responding to requests normally.
+  - **[Basic Auditing for Entity Framework Core](#basic-auditing-for-entity-framework-core)** - Extend Domain Entities to have fields that record which user created / updated them and at what time.
   - **[MediatR 12.1 upgrade](#mediatr-121-upgrade)** - Upgrade all our modules to work with the latest version of MediatR.
   - **[RDBMS Improved Schema modeling](#rdbms-improved-schema-modeling)** - Improved support for modelling DB schema through a `Schema` stereotype.
   - **[Duplicate REST route validation](#duplicate-rest-route-validation)** - Service Designer validation to detect duplicate REST routes on your services.